minio/docs/source/reference/minio-mc/mc-cp.rst

 ~~~~~~~~~~

 .. mc-cmd:: SOURCE
+   :required:

-   *Required* The object or objects to copy.
+   The object or objects to copy.

-   For copying an object from MinIO,
-   specify the :ref:`alias <alias>` and the full path to that
-   object (e.g. bucket and path to object).
+   For copying an object from MinIO, specify the :ref:`alias <alias>` and the full path to that object (e.g. bucket and path to object).
    For example:

    .. code-block:: none

       mc cp play/mybucket/object.txt ~/mydata/object.txt

-   Specify multiple ``SOURCE`` paths to copy multiple objects to the
-   specified :mc-cmd:`~mc cp TARGET`. :mc:`mc cp` treats the
+   Specify multiple ``SOURCE`` paths to copy multiple objects to the specified :mc-cmd:`~mc cp TARGET`.
-   *last* specified alias or filesystem path as the ``TARGET``.
+   :mc:`mc cp` treats the *last* specified alias or filesystem path as the ``TARGET``.
    For example:

    .. code-block:: none

       mc cp ~/data/object.txt myminio/mydata/object.txt play/mydata/object.txt

-   For copying an object from a local filesystem, specify the full
-   path to that object.
+   For copying an object from a local filesystem, specify the full path to that object.
    For example:

    .. code-block:: none

       mc cp ~/mydata/object.txt play/mybucket/object.txt

-   If you specify a directory or bucket to :mc-cmd:`~mc cp SOURCE`, you must
-   also specify :mc-cmd:`~mc cp --recursive` to recursively copy the
-   contents of that directory or bucket.
-If you omit the ``--recursive``
+   If you specify a directory or bucket to :mc-cmd:`~mc cp SOURCE`, you must also specify :mc-cmd:`~mc cp --recursive` to recursively copy the contents of that directory or bucket.
-   argument, :mc:`~mc cp` only copies objects in the top level of the specified
-   directory or bucket.
+   If you omit the ``--recursive`` argument, :mc:`~mc cp` only copies objects in the top level of the specified directory or bucket.

 .. mc-cmd:: TARGET
+   :required:

-   *Required* The full path to which :mc:`mc cp` copies the object.
+   The full path to which :mc:`mc cp` copies the object.

    For copying an object to MinIO,
    specify the :mc:`alias <mc alias>` and the full path to that object